-At the forthcoming AGM, Mr Koh Poh Tiong and Mr Ong Sim Ho will be retiring by rotation pursuant to Regulation 94 of the Company's Constitution, and Mr Tan Swee Yiow will be retiring pursuant to Regulation 76 of the Company's Constitution.
+At the forthcoming AGM, Mr Lee Chien Shih and Ms Fam Lee San will be retiring by rotation pursuant to Regulation 94 of the Company's Constitution.

 The Nominating Committee has reviewed and is satisfied with their contribution and performance as Directors of the Company and have endorsed their nomination for re-election.